sol/tinc/README.md

-# tinc: A package manager for Haskell
+# tinc: A dependency manager for Haskell

 **Very experimental!!!**